Undiscovered Scotland

 Armadale

-Armadale is a town in West Lothian which stands a little over a mile east of Bathgate on the main road to Airdrie and Coatbridge.
+Armadale is a town in West Lothian standing some two miles west of Bathgate on the main road to Airdrie and Coatbridge.
 This road was the most popular route between Edinburgh and Glasgow during the 1800s and became known as The Great Road.
-The building of the M8 in the late 1960s removed through traffic from the town, which is now seeing a building boom associated with the restoration of rail links to Edinburgh and Glasgow.
+The building of the M8 in the late 1960s removed through traffic from the town, which is now seeing a building boom following the restoration of rail links to Edinburgh and Glasgow.

 The estate on which Armadale was later built was originally known as Barbauchlaw, a name still associated with the burn which runs around the north side of the town.
 The Barony of Barbauchlaw was awarded to James Cochrane in 1584, and the family were influential in the area over the following two centuries.
 In 1622 James Cochrane of Barbauchlaw, possibly the son of the first Baron, was appointed Sheriff of Linlithgow.
 A descendent became Sheriff of Bathgate in 1703.

-Two of the collieries had closed by the mid 1960s, though Easton continued to employ some 700 men until the early 1970s.
+Two of the collieries had closed by the mid 1960s though the last, Easton, continued to employ 700 men until the early 1970s.
 The last steel production ceased in the early 1990s.
-Armadale was also hit by the closure in 1986 of the Leyland Trucks plant in nearby Bathgate, which at its peak in the 1970s had employed some 7000 people.
+Armadale was also hit by the closure in 1986 of the Leyland Trucks plant in nearby Bathgate, which at its peak in the 1970s had employed some 7,000 people.
 The more recent rise and, to an extent, fall, of West Lothian's "Silicon Glen" has also had an impact on the town.

 Nonetheless, Armadale is ideally placed to take advantage of excellent road links, and the restoration of rail services has been hugely significant.
-This gives Armadale rail links with both Edinburgh and Glasgow and has resulted in a boom in house building, especially to the east of the town.
-One downside of this, arguably, is the likely demise of Armadale Stadium, home to speedway and greyhound racing, and apparently to be replaced by a supermarket.
+This gives Armadale rail links with both Edinburgh and Glasgow and has resulted in a boom in house building, especially to the south and east of the town.

 Overlooking the crossroads in the centre of Armadale is the Kerr Memorial, commemorating a local resident, Mrs Elizabeth Kerr, who was killed on 26 November 1919 while saving a child from being run over by a motor car.
 Less poignant is the nearby "Industrial Plant", a sculpture placed here in 1992 and, according to its plaque, intended to combine the themes of industry and nature.